ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

   These two values limit how many simultaneous connections can be established with your host and be tracked in the corresponding connections table maintained by netfilter.
 When the maximum value is reached, your host will stop accepting new TCP connections silently.
 If you detect connectivity issues in your setup, one of the things you can try is making this value bigger.

-  This is one of the sysctl parameters enabled by the firewall when it got fully active, as I mentioned back in the [G012 guide](G012%20-%20Host%20hardening%2006%20~%20Network%20hardening%20with%20sysctl.md).
+  This is one of the `sysctl` parameters enabled by the firewall when it got fully active, as I mentioned in the [chapter **G012**](G012%20-%20Host%20hardening%2006%20~%20Network%20hardening%20with%20sysctl.md).

 - `nf_conntrack_tcp_timeout_established`\
   `432000` by default (in seconds).
 This value says for how long established connections can be considered to be in such state, before being discarded as too old.
 The default value is equivalent to 5 days, which may or may not be excessive for your needs or requirements.
 If you want to reduce this value, know that the Proxmox VE web console won't allow you to put a value lower than `7875` seconds, which is equivalent to roughly 2 hours and 11 minutes.